-Winter Ecology: “How do animals survive the cold and snow?” is the central question in this Cal-Wood program, which features students taking a closer look at winter adaptations, locating animal homes and testing their own winter shelters.
-CMCS Science 3.1; History 4.1
+Winter Ecology: “How do animals survive the cold and snow?” is the central question in this Cal-Wood program, which features students taking a closer look at winter adaptations, locating animal homes and tracks, and testing their own winter shelters.

-Winter Survival Skills: During winter our regular survival skills course is supplemented with instruction in building snow caves, outdoor cooking, fire building, and hypothermia prevention.
-Snowshoeing may also be requested as part of this program (2 weeks prior notice required).
-CMCS History 4.1, 4.2
+Winter Survival Skills: During winter our regular survival skills course is supplemented with instruction on building snow shelters (quinzee), outdoor cooking, fire building, and hypothermia prevention.
+Snowshoeing may also be requested as part of this program if snowpack permits.

-Night Hike: A flashlight free hike through the forest gives students the opportunity to experience the forest at night and learn about how their own eyes are adapted to evening exploration.
+Night Hike: A flashlight-free hike through the forest gives students the opportunity to experience the outdoors at night and learn about how their own eyes are adapted to evening exploration.
 Night hikes can also focus on animal adaptations or astronomy and may include solo hikes.
 Stargazing is included when weather permits.
-CMCS Science 3.1, 3.3, 4.4

 Campfire: A concoction of silly songs, exciting stories, skits, and marshmallows awaits students at a Cal-Wood campfire.
-Most campfire programs focus on Native American legends and feature cabin groups creating and directing their own creation myth skits.
-CMCS Reading and Writing 2.0, 4.0
+Upon request campfire programs can focus on Native American legends and feature cabin groups creating and directing their own creation myth skits.

-Town Hall Meeting: Whether battling it out over the reintroduction of wolves in Colorado, or arguing about the wisdom of building an amusement park at Cal-Wood, town hall meetings allow students to take on the roles of various community shareholders and pitch their ideas to some skeptical classmates.
-CMCS Science 3.1, 5.1; History 2.3; Reading and Writing 2.0, 4.0
+Town Hall Meeting (Indoor option): Whether battling it out over the reintroduction of wolves in Colorado, or debating the construction of a dam on a local river, town hall meetings allow students to take on the roles of various community shareholders and pitch ideas to skeptical classmates.
+Students get a chance to practice teamwork and presentation skills as they discuss relevant environmental topics during this indoor program.